makrai/notes/sap1904-socialIQA-commonsense.md

 * Talmor+ (2019) introduce CommonsenseQA, containing 12k multiple-choice
-  * Crowdsourced using ConceptNet (Speer and Havasi, 2012), these questions mostly probe knowledge related to factual and physical commonsense (e.g., “Where would I not want a fox?”).
+  * Crowdsourced using ConceptNet (Speer and Havasi, 2012), these questions mostly probe knowledge related to factual and physical commonsense (eg, “Where would I not want a fox?”).
 In contrast, SocialIQa

 ## Commonsense Knowledge Bases: In addition to large-scale benchmarks, a wealth